jose-lopez/ner_tagger/README.md

 In this example, the first value corresponds to the global percentage of the entity PERSON, meaning that 89.01% of the entities in the corpus correspond to that kind of entity.
 The percentages are indicated in a similar way for the rest of the entities.

-Any report file also shows the list of tagged files sorted by index or rate.
+Any report file also shows the name of the tagged files sorted by index or rate.
 The option index (named entity_index in the report), offers the average of entities per sentence in a file.
 Let's say the first file in the report has an entity_index of 2.40625.
-This means an average of entities for each sentence equal to 2.40625.
+This means an average of entities in each sentence equal to 2.40625.
 Note that this average does not distinguish by kind of entity.
 For a report about a particular kind of entity, run the following command:

 $ python ./src/tagger/report_metrics.py --sorted_by=index --entity_type=PERSON